 If you miscommunicate (unintentionally), take responsibility for it.
 This will only increase your credibility and dependability as a healthcare provider.
 Also, if you said you are going to do something and cannot do it, say so.
-Even in front of your patient and family, take responsibility of your do and don’ts.
+Even in front of your patient and family, take responsibility of your do’s and don’ts.
 Everyone makes mistakes and can improve in one or other areas of life.
 The idea is to learn from your mistakes.
 But, it is NOT okay to hide your mistake and lie about it.

 #3: Be Honest

 To speak honestly, you really need to provide all of the information you have.
 Don’t try to hide any data when you are communicating with other healthcare providers who are responsible for the patient’s plan of care.
-Of course, you should not violate HIPPA rule or share any unrelated information.
+Of course, you should not violate HIPPA rules or share any unrelated information.
 Rather, make sure you provide all the necessary information for the other healthcare providers on your team so they can do their jobs safely and appropriately.

 #4: When in Doubt, Say it:

 Healthcare is an evolving industry.
 New medical technologies are released almost daily.
-There will be a time and place that you may not have heard about a diagnosis or a technique.
+There will be a time and place when you may not have heard about a diagnosis or a technique.
 It is okay to admit this and learn from it.
 No one knows everything!
 It is not knowledge that makes you a better person or even a better therapist.
-It is, in fact, your attitude to learn new things, keep up to date with new research as well as your caring nature that helps you stand out in a crowd.
+It is, in fact, your attitude to learn new things and keep up to date with new research as well as your caring nature that helps you stand out in a crowd.

 #5: Be Objective

 No one wants to know your personal opinions about a patient, his family, doctor, nurse or fellow therapist.
 The patient’s current status and functional outcomes are what matter.
-So, be professional, objective, and use your clinical expertise when you share information.
+So, be professional, and objective, and use your clinical expertise when you share information.